tatsuhiro-t/wslay/doc/sphinx/man/wslay_event_config_set_no_buffering.rst

 DESCRIPTION
 -----------

+:c:func:`wslay_event_config_set_no_buffering`
-:c:func:`wslay_event_config_set_no_buffering` tells the library whether to buffer entire message of non-control frames.
+enables or disables buffering of an entire message for non-control frames.
 If *val* is 0, buffering is enabled.
 Otherwise, buffering is disabled.
 If :c:type:`wslay_event_on_msg_recv_callback` is invoked when buffering is